dlosch9225/scraping_project/README.md

 Ensure:

-* start_scheduler.sh is executable (chmod +x)
+* start_scheduler.sh is executable (chmod +x).
-* The Python virtual environment path is correct
+* The Python virtual environment path is correct.
-* System is awake at 11:00 AM
+* System is awake at 11:00 AM.

 ## 💾 Data Storage Format